PMazzaJ/symfony-artists/README.md

-Hello, this is a simple crud symfony app.
+Hey! this is a simple crud symfony app.
 Here you will make an album of your favorite artist 🧑‍🎨

 ## Database - MySql